-This is our twenty-first year of successfully holding these contests.
+This is our twenty-second year of successfully holding these contests.
 We are delighted with the positive response from poets, authors, teachers and parents, and have many encouraging letters on file praising our efforts.
 Please visit our testimonial page.

 Our aim amongst young Canadians is to encourage the writing of English poetry, by publishing examples of the best work received each year.
 We provide the opportunity for many students to see their work in print, and also to compare it with the work of students of a similar age.
 It is also important that their writing skill be given an audience where it can be shared and enjoyed by others.